Privacy Policy

 You can withdraw your consent to our processing of your data at any time.
 Please contact us if you want to do so at hello@tide.co.

 This will only affect the way we use data when our basis for processing your data is your consent.
-See the section ‘Your Rights’ and more specifically your right to restricting use of your data.
+See the section ‘Your Rights’ and more specifically your right to restrict use of your data.

 You may also opt out of some forms of data processing we are conducting, such as: